Spanish Springs Presbyterian Church News

 - Cub Scouts at SSPC!
-SSPC is launching a brand new Cub Scout Pack!
+SSPC has launched a brand new Cub Scout Pack!
 We are in need of a few volunteers to be a part of this venture, in an advisory role or in a leadership role.
 This will be a wonderful outreach to families in our area!
 We are looking for boys and girls, Grades 1-5, who might be interested in being Cub Scouts!
 Please get the word out!
-“Join Night” was held at the church on Thursday, September 7, from 6:30 – 7:30 PM.
+“Join Night” was held at the church on Thursday, September 7, 2018, from 6:30 – 7:30 PM.
 The first Pack Meeting was held at SSPC on Thursday, September 28 at 6:30 PM.
 On October 14, Cub Scout Pack 25 participated in a family hike to see petroglyphs!
 Cubs and their families marched in the Sparks Hometown Christmas Parade on December 2.
 In January, 2018, Cubs and their families learned how to start a fire, roast marshmallows, and make s’mores at the First Annual Foul Weather Cookout.
 Scouts and their families participated in the Pinewood Derby and are looking forward to an outing at Pyramid Lake.

 Spanish Springs Presbyterian Church — Recent Events

 - Good Shepherd’s Clothes Closet Clean underwear and socks are prized by those without.
 When cold weather arrives, the need for warm winter clothes is high; blankets, sleeping bags, coats, winter hats, gloves and warm winter boots are requested.
 Travel-size toiletries including razors, deodorant, lip balm, toothbrushes and toothpaste are in short supply.
 Drop off your donations at church and an SSPC volunteer will take your donations to Good Shepherd’s.